 The WED Italy data contains information on 336 individuals in 362 positions.
-The selection of these individuals and positions is explained in the following pages of this Report, which outlines the specific selection criteria used for the study population.
+The selection of these individuals and positions is explained in the following pages of this report, which outlines the criteria used to select the study population.
 If not stated otherwise, the reference date of all data is December 31, 2020.